Cover for Nicolas Dane Norboge's Obituary

 Durham, NC

 Nicolas Dane “Nick” Norboge, 38, of Durham, North Carolina, passed away peacefully on April 16, 2026, at Duke University Hospital after a courageous battle with cancer.
-Born September 30, 1987, in Houston, Texas, Nick lived a life defined by community, gratitude, and above all, kindness.
-He was the kind of person who never met a stranger—quick with a subtle, perfectly timed joke, a laugh that could fill a room, and a steady, non‑judgmental care that made people feel seen and safe.
+Nick lived a life defined by community, gratitude, and above all, kindness.
+He never met a stranger—quick with a subtle, perfectly timed joke, a laugh that could fill a room, and a steady, non‑judgmental care that made people feel seen and safe.

 Those who loved him describe his life as a “web of connection,” woven strand by strand through friendships, family, service, and everyday encounters.
 In the words offered for him in a homily: “Time and space and disease and death can never touch the beauty and strength of this web you weaved with your life.
 And it endures forever with Christ woven all throughout it.”